High-Dose Melatonin

 Frequently Asked Questions

-Is High-Dose Melatonin safe long term?
+Is high-dose melatonin safe to take long term?

-Who should avoid High-Dose Melatonin?
+Who should avoid high-dose melatonin?

 BioHarmony scores are living assessments.
 New research, regulatory changes, or personal context can shift the score up or down.
 These are the most likely scenarios that would change this intervention's rating.